 www.homeenergysaver.lbl.gov : This DOE site enables consumers to use a “Do it Yourself Home Energy Audit,” calculate energy use and identify the best ways to save both energy and money.
 Key in your zip code and receive instant estimates of your energy use, or take a quiz that helps customize your home’s profile.

-www.eren.doe.gov/buildings : DOE’s Energy Efficiency and Renewable Energy Clearinghouse lists energy consultants, conservation tips and other information DOE programs to promote energy efficiency and renewable energy.
+https://www.energy.gov/eere/office-energy-efficiency-renewable-energy : DOE’s Office of Energy Efficiency and Renewable Energy provides technical assistance, lists of energy consultants, conservation tips and other information and programs to promote energy efficiency and renewable energy.

 http://www.energystar.gov/ : This Environmental Protection Agency site enables consumers to gauge the energy efficiency of many of their home appliances and to research EPA-sponsored Energy Star energy-efficient appliances.